Automattic/jetpack/projects/plugins/jetpack/readme.txt

 #### Bug fixes
 - Calendly block: fix the preview in the block inserter.
 - Dashboard: ensure feature cards display the right information when the site uses Jetpack's Offline mode.
+- Dashboard: fix the display of currencies to be based on user WordPress.com preferences.
 - Eventbrite Block: improve the event URL detection and avoid errors when using links without an event ID.
 - External Media block options: fix a bug where the external media modal collapsed on larger screens and did not leave enough whitespace.
 - General: avoid PHP notices that may happen when installing the plugin.